1985 Trincomalee massacres

-The 1985 Trincomalee massacres refers to a series of mass murder of Tamil civilians by the Sri Lankan military and Sinhalese home guards in Trincomalee District, Sri Lanka.
-In a succession of events that spanned over two months, hundreds of Tamil civilians were massacred and thousands were driven out by the Sri Lankan military and Sinhalese mobs in order to colonize the area.
+The 1985 Trincomalee massacres were a series of mass murders of Tamil civilians by the Sri Lankan military and Sinhalese home guards in Trincomalee District, Sri Lanka.
+In a succession of events that spanned over two months starting in late May 1985, hundreds of Tamil civilians were massacred and thousands were driven out by the Sri Lankan military and Sinhalese mobs in order to colonize the area.
 Almost every Tamil settlement in the district was destroyed during this well-orchestrated campaign to drive out the local Tamil population.
 Several Tamil women were also raped.
-In September 1985, the entire Tamil population of Trincomalee town was displaced to forests and refugee camps in an attack that wiped out the town, including the destruction of 12 temples and a mosque.
+In September 1985, the entire Tamil population of Trincomalee town was displaced to forests and refugee camps in an attack that wiped out the town, including the destruction of 12 Hindu temples and a mosque.
+Since August 16, over 50,000 Tamils who were forced to flee the town ended up in refugee camps in the Jaffna and Batticaloa districts.

 Background

-Since the 1930s, the majority Sinhalese government settled Sinhalese in the predominantly Tamil speaking Eastern province, with the explicit intention to restore what they saw as lost ancient Sinhala settlements, as well as to reduce the Tamils' claim to local autonomy.
-Sinhalisation of Trincomalee was seen as the key to sundering the contiguity of Tamil habitations in the North and East.
-Tamil nationalists viewed this as an attempt to alter the demographics of their 'traditional Tamil homeland', thus weakening the Tamils' stake in it.
+Since the 1930s, the Sinhalese-dominated state settled Sinhalese in the predominantly Tamil-speaking Eastern Province, claiming to restore lost ancient Sinhalese civilization, as well as to undermine the Tamils' claim to local autonomy.
+In Trincomalee District, this policy led to its share of the Tamil population being reduced from 64.8% in 1881 to 33.7% by 1981.
+Trincomalee town known for its harbour was also a strategically important area, contested between Tamils and Sinhalese, with Tamil militants claiming it as the capital of their proposed state of Tamil Eelam.
+The Sri Lankan state saw the Sinhalisation of Trincomalee as the key to breaking the territorial contiguity between the Tamil areas of the north and east.

-During the 1983 anti-Tamil pogrom, Trincomalee was the site of anti-Tamil violence at the hands of Sinhalese sailors.
+In 1983, Trincomalee was the site of anti-Tamil violence at the hands of Sinhalese mobs and security forces who also evicted resettled plantation Tamils from there.
+With the start of the Sri Lankan civil war in 1983, Sinhalese settlements came to be part of the military strategy against Tamil militants to destroy the territorial base of Tamil Eelam.
+By late 1984, thousands of Tamil families in Mullaitivu District and in the northernmost village of Trincomalee were driven out by the army.
+In early 1985, Sinhalese settlers including in Trincomalee were provided firearms and training which were denied to Tamil farmers.
+Leading up to the 1985 Trincomalee violence, the army massacred Tamils in Valvettithurai which sparked the LTTE massacre of Sinhalese in Anuradhapura.